matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 As room aliases are scoped to a particular homeserver domain name, it is likely that a homeserver will reject attempts to maintain aliases on other domain names.
 This specification does not provide a way for homeservers to send update requests to other servers.
+However, homeservers MUST handle ``GET`` requests to resolve aliases on other servers; they should do this using the federation API if necessary.

 Rooms store a *partial* list of room aliases via the ``m.room.aliases`` state event.
 This alias list is partial because it cannot guarantee that the alias